DraconMarius/bear2obsidian/README.md

 ``` bash
     npm start
 ```
 to initate the script.
-Once everything has been compiled, you should be able to see the previously empty `ObsidianExport` folder is now populated with content!
+Once everything has been compiled, you should be able to see the previously empty `ObsidianExport` folder is now populated with content, and the original `BearExport` folder is now empty.

 Now you can drag your content from the Obsidian Export folder into your Obsidian Vault Folder and then when you open Obsidian you should be able to access and start reorganizing your note in the new directory structure based off of your bear tag!